robots4life/workshop-001-svelte-demo/README.md

 <a href="http://localhost:5173/about" target="_blank">http://localhost:5173/about</a>

+Checkout the next branch to continue.

+**`git checkout 012-fetch-data-and-load-it-in-a-page`**

 ## 8.0 Fetch Data from a Resource and Load it into a Page

-**`git checkout 012-fetch-data-and-load-it-in-a-page`**

 So far you have worked with data that you created on the fly on the server, the array of objects, `postsData`, in the `+page.server.ts` file of your `about` page.